Indiana Hoosiers football: Michigan State

 Indiana has a football trophy game (for the Old Brass Spittoon) against bordering-state opponent Michigan State.
 The Spartans were Indiana's dedicated cross-divisional rival in the Big Ten during the era of the Legends and Leaders divisions (2011–2013).
 From 2014 to 2023, the Hoosiers and Spartans were in the Big Ten East division and played each other annually.
-Michigan State leads the all-time series 50–18–2.
+As of 2025, both schools have won a combined 12 Big Ten championships.
+Michigan State leads the all-time series 49–20–2.